 May is a really busy time in the garden and it is looking fantastic.
 The variety of greens is spectacular and there are many flowers to enjoy.
+It really is time to enjoy both working on the garden and relaxing in it.
 So get outside and enjoy it!
 My top five jobs to do this month are:

 This page contains affiliate links meaning I earn a commission if you use those links at no cost to you.
 I only recommend brands I use and trust.

 May is the time to plant up your hanging baskets and pots if you are doing your own.
 If you are anything like me you have lots of tender summer plants waiting to go outside.
 They need hardening off gradually by exposing them to the elements in the day and protecting them at night.
 I actually leave them protected all day on particularly cold days.

 If you are buying your pots or baskets already planted then make sure you buy them after all frosts have passed or protect them at night until you are sure they will survive outside.

 When planning your pots and baskets remember that they will need watering regularly (twice a day when it is hot).
 Larger pots and baskets dry out more slowly and terracotta pots that are not glazed dry out more quickly than glazed or plastic pots.

 I have a full tutorial to help you plant pots and baskets at ‘Planting up baskets and pots for summer’